 Do you have to replace the tires with the same brand that the vehicle originally had?

 Nope!
-Just make sure that all of the tires are evenly matched and appropriate for your vehicle.
+Just make sure that all of the tires are evenly matched and appropriate for your vehicle and your driving habits.

 How long do tires last?

 It’s difficult to give a firm answer to this question.
 Generally, most tires typically last for three to five years.
 That’s when roughly 12,000 to 15,000 miles are put on the car annually.

 What can you do to make your tires last longer?